juniperalcorn/knitwhich/README.md

 From the Ravelry API, KnitWhich lists a user's Ravelry library, and lists the patterns in the "My Patterns" component.
 Under "Tools," Knitwhich lists a user's knitting needles, previously logged to the Ravelry website.

-In addition, KnitWhich offers two utilities: an accurate 10cm x 10cm ruler (accurate on mobile, tablet, and computer screens).
-This helps knitters to keep track of their progress or create their own ruler on the fly.
-There is also a Row Counters component, where users can add and label row counters for different projects, eliminating the need for easily misplaced notions.
+In addition, KnitWhich offers a Row Counters utility, where users can add and label row counters for different projects, eliminating the need for easily misplaced notions.

 ### Wireframes
 View the [KnitWhich Wireframes](https://drive.google.com/file/d/1hKV2S8epQ7l7rKentwiL8UDEaLZG9ixx/view?usp=sharing).